chrisTMackey/pvc/README.md

 >>>flex_clear_dinp(80)

-Running that function will return a tuple with the following information (duro, modulus, tensile, elongation, clashberg, brittle) for a flexible clear PVC formulation with 80 parts or 80 PHR of DINP Plasticizer.

-Specifically those are the following physical properties of the compound at the PHR parameter of the chosen plasticizer.
+Here are the physical properties that the various flex_clear_PLASTICIZER_NAME will return.

 1. A Shore Durometer per ASTM D2240 at 15 second delay.
 2.  psi Modulus at 100% Elongation per ASTM D638.